 {\it Power and efficiency} -- Now, we study power and efficiency.
-The power delivered by a steady state engine has a monotonic relation with the energetic coherence present in the steady state, and it is given by (see Appendices~\ref{appsec:IQHEsteaystate} and ~\ref{appsec:CQHEsteaystate})
+The power delivered by a steady state engine with resonant driving has a monotonic relation with the energetic coherence present in the steady state, and it is given by (see Appendices~\ref{appsec:IQHEsteaystate} and~\ref{appsec:CQHEsteaystate})